-The Center for Judicial Studies holds bench-bar-academy conferences, inviting a wide range of prominent bench leaders, government officials, senior-level plaintiff and defense lawyers, technical experts, and academics to address emerging or pressing legal issues, providing them an opportunity to develop positions that can guide government policy-makers and decision-makers.
-Following a conference, the Center may select individuals to prepare under its auspices best practices, guidelines, or other written guidance.
-Any work product or publication of a Center-held conference may not necessarily reflect the official position of Duke Law School as an entity or of its faculty or of any other organization.
-The Center takes no institutional position on legal or other issues.
-Every Center publication stands on its own, and its value judged solely on the merits of its contents.
+The Duke Conference series offers bench-bar-academy conferences, inviting a wide range of prominent bench leaders, government officials, senior-level plaintiff and defense lawyers, technical experts, and academics to address emerging or pressing legal issues, providing them an opportunity to develop positions that can guide government policy-makers and decision-makers.
+Following a conference, the Institute selects individuals to prepare under its auspices best practices, guidelines, or other written guidance.
+Any work product or publication of an Institute-held conference may not necessarily reflect the official position of Duke Law School as an entity or of its faculty or of any other organization.
+The Institute takes no institutional position on legal or other issues.
+Every Institute publication stands on its own, and its value judged solely on the merits of its contents.

 The conferences are invitation-only, inviting 15 judges, 1-5 scholars, and 75 senior-level lawyers.
 The number of participants is limited to permit prominent judges, lawyers, and academics to discuss important issues fully and frankly in a collaborative environment.
 Anyone interested in receiving an invitation to a particular conference should send their request to attend along with a description of their relevant experience and reasons for attending the conference to email@example.com.
 All invited to these conferences are expected to actively participate in discussions.
 The conferences are self-funded through registration fees.